Piloti (band): Commercial peak, disbandment, brief reunion (1993-1997, 1998)

-Kiki Lesendrić & Piloti (2009-present)
+Kiki Lesendrić & Piloti (2009–present)

 After Piloti disbanded, Kiki Lesendrić worked as songwriter and producer for Greek branches of PolyGram and Universal Music Group, collaborating with a number of popular Greek artists.
-After a long discograhic hiatus, he released his first solo album Mesec na vratima (The Moon at the Door) in 2008.
+After a long discographic hiatus, he released his first solo album Mesec na vratima (The Moon at the Door) in 2008.
 The album songs were composed by Lesendrić and musician and politician Mlađan Dinkić, and the authors of the lyrics were, alongside Lesendrić and Dinkić, Marina Tucaković, Đorđe Balašević, Momčilo Bajagić and Vlada Mrvić.
 The album guest appearances included Momčilo Bajagić (vocals), Tony Cetinski (vocals), Van Gogh members, Orthodox Celts members Ana Đokić (violin) and Dejan Popin (tin whistle), Vlada Negovanović (guitar), Laza Ristovski (keyboards), Slobodan Marković (keyboards), Dragoljub Đuričić (drums), Ognjen Radivojević (percussion), Uroš Šećerov (percussion), and others.
 The album had two different versions with different bonus tracks, including a new version of Piloti old hit "Kada sanjamo", featuring singer Tijana Dapčević, a live version of "Neverna si", recorded at the 2008 Exit festival, and the song "Strawberry Wine", recorded with the band Van Gogh.

 Following the album release, Lesendrić reformed Piloti for the promotional tour.
 The band, performing under the name Kiki Lesendrić & Piloti, comprised Lesendrić, guitarists Vlada Negovanović and Vladan Vučković "Paja", bass guitarist Marko Nikolić, keyboardists Bojan Vasić and Vojislav Dragović, drummer Marko Kuzmanović and violinist Filip Pat.
 After a tour across Serbia, Bosnia and Herzegovina, Croatia, Poland and Italy, in 2010, the band released the live album and the DVD Svet je lep kada sanjamo (The World Is Beautiful When We Dream), recorded on their performance at the 2009 Belgrade Beer Fest and their 2009 concert in Novi Sad Spens Sports Center.